roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's Sluts: Roxy Will Do It ****** byNonStopFunGuy© I pulled my dick back, then slipped it straight ahead, between her thighs, my cockhead brushing through her pubic hair from beneath.
+I pulled my dick back, then slipped it straight ahead, between her thighs, my cockhead brushing through her pubic hair from beneath.
 "Stop me if you don't like it, baby," I hissed with conviction, "but I bet you like this."
 I moved my hand from her hip up her sides, under her armpit, reaching around to cup her ample breast.
 That tit was fucking soft and fat, it filled my hand as I groped it.
 My fingertips found my step-daughter's nipples extremely stiff and long.

  "Mmm!"
 She started to wiggle her round, slightly-flabby butt in a circle, stroking the head of my erection with her pussylips between her meaty thighs.
 With a hand against the tiled wall to prop herself up, she moaned with anxious lust, gasping even, feeling my dick kiss her pussy.
 "Ohh, Rick -- you shouldn't!"
 She didn't say it like she meant it; I heard her gasp again, and her pussy was getting wet from more than just the shower's water.
 "This is sooooo bad!"